2019 General Budget Highlights

 Investing in Your Priorities

-The proposed Budget maps out a plan for 2019 which reflects the spending priorities of our residents.
+The 2019 Budget maps out a plan for 2019 that reflects the spending priorities of our residents.
 This includes:

 - $127 million toward capital infrastructure renewal to build and renew roads, bridges and buildings